alotoftype/docs/docs/core-features-section/voiden-blocks/reusable-blocks.md

 ## Final Note

-Reusable Blocks are here to make your documentation process smoother, happier, and lighter.
+Reusable Blocks are here to make your API documentation process smoother and lighter.
-They save your time, reduce mistakes, and honestly, they make you look super organized — even on days when you’re not.
+They save your time, reduce copy paste mistakes, and honestly, they make you look super organized — even on days when you are not.